Nityasaha13/TopDown-Scroll/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Security and optimization

 = 1.3 =
+* Bug-free

+= 1.2 =
+* All required features added

+= 1.1 =
-* Production Ready
+* First release

 == Upgrade Notice ==

+= 1.3.1 =
+* This version includes security improvements and optimizations.
+Monthly updates will ensure the plugin remains secure and efficient.

+= 1.3 =
+* This version is bug-free.
+Monthly updates will ensure the plugin remains secure and efficient.

+= 1.2 =
+* All required features have been added in this version.
+Monthly updates will ensure the plugin remains secure and efficient.

 = 1.1 =
-This is the initial release of the plugin.
+* This is the initial release of the plugin.
+Monthly updates will ensure the plugin remains secure and efficient.